 Where is Karijini National Park?

-Karijini National Park is located around 1500km north of Perth, in between Newman and Tom Price.
+Perth to Karijini is around 1500km, and its found in between Newman and Tom Price.
 It is 250km away from Millstream National Park and some 350km away from the coast.
 You can find it on the map here.